Why Get Vaccinated?

 - In the 1950s, polio paralyzed more than 15,000 people every year in the U.S.

-Pneumococcal disease can lead to meningitis (infection of the brain and spinal cord coverings), blood infections, ear infections, pneumonia, deafness, and brain damage.
+- Pneumococcal disease can lead to meningitis (infection of the brain and spinal cord coverings); infections of the ears, sinuses and blood; pneumonia; deafness; and brain damage.

-Babies usually catch these diseases from other children or adults, who might not even know they are infected.
-A mother with Hepatitis B can infect her baby at birth.
+Children usually catch these diseases from other children or adults, who might not even know they are infected.
+A mother infected with hepatitis B can infect her baby at birth.
 Tetanus enters the body through a cut or wound; it is not spread from person to person.

 Most children can safely get all of these vaccines.
 But there are some exceptions:

-- A child who is sick on the day vaccinations are scheduled might be asked to come back for them at a later date.
+- A child who has a mild cold or other illness on the day vaccinations are scheduled may be vaccinated.
+A child who is moderately or severely ill on the day of vaccinations might be asked to come back for them at a later date.

 - A brain or nervous system disease within 7 days,